Skip to main content

 Image

-Step 2: Then, begin sketching the space on the design canvas.
-Drag the cursor to define the sketch boundary (you can also input the dimension value manually accuracy).
+Step 2: Begin sketching the space on the design canvas.
+Drag the cursor to define the sketch boundary (you can also input the dimension value manually for accuracy).
 Press enter to finish.

 Image